Trigonometric Graphs in Cambridge IGCSE Mathematics (0580/0607): Sin, Cos, Tan and Transformations Explained

 Practising the wording — not just the shapes — is what method marks reward.
 Here is how three real-style stems are answered.

-When you can recognise the wording instantly, work the full set on the Trigonometry topical past paper questions and the Trigonometric Graphs quiz to lock the method in.
+When you can recognise the wording instantly, move on to Trigonometric Equations and take the Trigonometric Graphs quiz to lock the method in.

 How Trigonometric Graphs connect to the rest of Trigonometry